-- 1. Shall not be manufactured, placed on the market, or used, as a substance or in mixtures after 5 years of the entry into force. - 2.
-Articles, or parts of articles, containing the substance(s) shall not be placed on the market after 5 years of the entry into force.
+- 1. Shall not be manufactured, placed on the market, or used, as a substance or in mixtures in a concentration above 0,01 % Hg weight by weight (w/w) after [5 years of the entry into force]. - 2.
+Articles, or homogenous parts of articles, containing the substance(s) in a concentration above 0,01 % Hg weight by weight (w/w) shall not be placed on the market after [5 years of the entry into force].